stackshirts/republic-of-stackshirts/README.md

   - `.vercelignore` ignores `/pages/api` (which we only use in dev)
   - And points all `/api` requests to the `/public/api` folder, mapping to JSON files
   - svgs live in `/public/static`

+## How to hang out

+- Use discussions!